High School Summer Programs

 We present all students with a certificate noting the number of completed service hours.
 You will complete anywhere between 40 and 100 community service hours, depending on your program.
 Each school determines whether or not Global Routes service hours meet their requirements.
 We’re happy to communicate with your school service advisor ahead of time to answer any questions they may have about your service work.

-We believe that limiting technology on a program builds better connections to ourselves, our peers, and our new environments.
-We appreciate that cell phones can be helpful when meeting your leader or parent on travel days and therefore we permit the use of cell phones for communication on the first and last days of your program ONLY.
-Cell phone use is not allowed during the entire course of the program Although this can be daunting at first, most students cite the lack of phones as one of their FAVORITE parts of the Global Routes summer program!
+• We appreciate that cell phones can be helpful when meeting your leader or parent on travel days and therefore we welcome the use of cell phones for communication on the first and last days.
+Cell phone use is otherwise not allowed during the course of the program except for those scheduled calls.

 Scroll to Top